Stephanie Izard: Other projects

 In October 2011, Izard published her first cookbook, Girl in the Kitchen.
 Following its release, Izard and her team went on a national "Goat Tour" to promote the book.
 While in each city on tour, Izard teamed up with a chef friend in town to co-host a collaboration dinner to benefit Share Our Strength, an organization dedicated to feeding hungry children, of which Izard has been a supporter.

 In 2016, Izard launched This Little Goat, a line of bottled sauces and spice mixes inspired by international cuisines.

-Personal life
+In 2023, she was one of the chefs who cooked for World Central Kitchen's Feeding Hope dinner in Los Angeles.

-Izard married craft beer consultant Gary Valentine in October 2013.
-Izard currently resides in Los Angeles with her son, Ernie (born in 2016).
+Izard currently resides in Los Angeles with her son, Ernie (born in 2016).Chef Izard references being a single mom on shows, but no confirmation of a divorce has been made.